thut4/thut4/README.md

-- 👋 Hi, I’m @thut4
-- 👀 I’m interested in Web-Development
-- 🌱 I’m currently learning FLutter
-- 📫 htta2017@gmail.com
+<h3>Hello</h3>
+<p> I’m @thut4.
+I studied at University of Computer Studies-Magway.
+I'm interested in Web and Mobile Development.Currently I'm learning Flutter.
+For any information about me, you can mail me to this htta2107@gmail.com.

 <!---
 thut4/thut4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.